Keep your business and employees protected

-Local Rural Mutual Insurance agents can help you determine what level of business auto coverage you need, based on what vehicles you have and how they are used in your work, such as:
+Local Rural Mutual Insurance agents can help you determine what level of commercial auto coverage you need, based on what vehicles you have and how they are used in your work, such as:

 - Does is make financial sense to carry full coverage only for your newer vehicles and liability policies for the older vehicles you use in your work?